The Essential Guide To Top Bar Hives

 - Kenyan bodies have slanted sides that taper in from top to bottom.

-- Tanzanian bodies are rectangular with sides that are at right angles to the bottom of the body.
+- Tanzanian bodies are rectangular with sides at right angles to the bottom of the body.

 If you’re buying a kit or ready-made hive, make sure it’s at least 3 feet long.
 Any smaller and your bees could fill the box before capping any honey.
-That means you won’t be able to create extra space by harvesting honey, meaning the bees could swarm.
+You can’t create space by harvesting honey, meaning the bees could swarm.

-A top bar hive has a horizontal body which is a huge advantage in winter.
-Vertical hives allow the heat to rise to the top boxes which isn’t an efficient design.
-When the hive is set up horizontally, the bees don’t have to work as hard to keep themselves warm.
+A top bar hive has a horizontal body, which is advantageous over winter.
+Vertical hives are inefficient, allowing heat to rise to the highest boxes.
+Horizontal hives don’t have this issue, so bees don’t work as hard to stay warm during winter.

 4. Legs

-They get to enter a hive at a height they’re comfortable flying at.
+Returning forager bees prefer entering a hive at a comfortable flying height rather than low down.
 Keeping the hive off the ground also keeps the colony at a distance from pests and damp.

 5. Follower boards

-Bees love starting in a small hive rather than a large, expansive space.
-Langstroths make it easy to start with a couple of boxes and then add more as the hive grows.
+Bees prefer to start in a small hive rather than an expansive space.
+Langstroths make it easy to start with a couple of boxes and add more as the colony grows.

-With many top bar hives, there is one solid feeder which holds fondant to help the bees through winter.
+With many top bar hives, one solid feeder holds fondant to help the bees through winter.
 A second follower board is positioned to divide the colony’s living space from the feeder.
-It has a small hole in it to allow the bees through.
+It has a small hole to allow the bees through.

 6. Window

-Some top bar hives have a viewing window that allows beekeepers to check in on their colony without being a disturbance.
-To keep the bees happy, a shutter can be pulled down which allows the hive to work in darkness.
+Some top bar hives have a window for beekeepers to inspect the colony without disturbance.
+A shutter can usually be pulled down, allowing the bees to work in darkness.

-Windows allow the beekeeper to get a quick snapshot of the hive when a full inspection isn’t required.
-It’s also a good way to let visitors admire your colony without causing too much disturbance.
+Windows give the beekeeper a quick snapshot of the hive when inspections aren’t required.
+It’s also an excellent way to let visitors admire a colony with minimal disturbance.

 7. Feeders

-Top bar hives have an inner feeder which is often an upside-down mason jar.
-It will have holes in the lid to allow liquid to drip.
-As mentioned above, it is separated from hive activity with a follower board.
+Top bar hives have an inner feeder, which is often an upside-down mason jar.
+It has holes in the lid to allow liquid to drip.
+It is separated from hive activity with a follower board.

 8. Bottom board

-Most manufacturers of top bar hives will include a bottom board that can be removed.
-It helps the beekeeper inspect mites and apply treatments if needed.
+Most top bar hives makers include a removable bottom board.
+It helps beekeepers inspect mites and apply treatments as needed.

 How to operate a top bar hive

-Once the honey flow ends for the year, the follower can be moved back to reduce the hive space.
-This will make it much easier for the colony to stay warm during the cold months.
+Reduce the hive space by moving the follower back once the honey flow ends.
+This step will make it much easier for the colony to stay warm during the cold months.

 Harvesting honey is a simple job that doesn’t require any special tools.
 Honeycomb can be cut from the top bars using a kitchen knife.
-To extract the honey, it can be crushed in a bucket using a potato masher and then strained.
+Extract the honey using the crush and strain technique.

 Advantages